 The Site is located on lands immediately north of the existing Tynagh Power Station (the CCGT Power Station) at Derryfrench, Tynagh, Loughrea, Co.
 Galway.
 The wider and adjacent Power Station Site is located on made ground within the former Tynagh Mine complex and is bordered to the west by Sperrin Galvanisers Ltd., an IPPC-licensed facility.
-The area available for the Proposed Development is approximately 5.53ha.
+The area available for the Proposed Development (the 'red line boundary') is approximately 8.3ha.

 The Site comprises species-rich semi-natural grassland, mixed woodland, conifer plantation, freshwater habitats including a pond and wet ditch, scrub, and spoil and bare ground.
-Structures within the Site are limited to a single disused shed of corrugated metal.
+Structures within the Site comprise a single disused shed of corrugated metal, the existing gas AGI and the existing electrical substation which is part of the Tynagh Power Station.
 The area of spoil and bare ground which was part of the historic closed Tynagh Mine site comprises a rocky pebbled substrate, and appears to be disturbed frequently as there is only 1 to 2% of vegetation cover in this area.